AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Exemptions/MixInUnits/tc.rst

 exemptions applying to a mix of statements and declarations in several units
 =============================================================================

-Check processing of exemptions applying to a mix of statements and declarations in several units.
+Check processing of exemptions applying to a combination of statements and declarations in several units.

-Exercise a package that exposes non-exempted code and a few exemption regions for a mix of statements and declarations in subprogram bodies, the package specification and the package elaboration sequence.
+Exercise a package that contains non-exempted code and several exemption regions, for a combination of statements and declarations in subprogram bodies, in the package specification, and in the package body.